JMU CS345 - Software Engineering

 2 Overview

-As you know from an earlier assignment, SagaciousMedia is a (fictitious) company that develops educational hardware, software, and content for both the formal and informal education markets.
-SagaciousMedia's products are designed to excite and educate students, to inspire and assist teachers/instructors, and to help administrators.
-They are in the process of developing a product called Transcriptz.
+As you know from earlier assignments, SagaciousMedia is a (fictitious) company that develops educational hardware, software, and content for both the formal and informal education markets.
+To date you have written several components for their application named Gradient.

-They have decided that their earlier design was both too complicated and not flexible enough.
+They have decided that their earlier design was not flexible enough.
 Hence, for this assignment you must implement their new and improved design.
-In particular, you must use the composite pattern to: (a) make it possible to have arbitrarily complicated grading schemes, and (b) eliminate the need for the History and Cohort classes.
+In particular, you must use the Composite Pattern to make it possible to have arbitrarily complicated course structures.
+You must also use the Factory Method pattern to improve the creation of grades from their String representations.

 3 Starting Point

 This assignment builds on H1 and H4.
-You may start with either your solution to those assignment or mine.
-However, there is no guarantee that my code is correct; it does not contain any intentional defects, but may contain unintentional defects.
-You are responsible for any and all defects in your submission.
+You may start with either your solution to those assignments or mine.
+However, there is no guarantee that my code is correct (though I think it is); you are responsible for any and all mistakes in your submission.
+In other words, there are no intentional defects in my code, but you are responsible for any that might exist.

 4 Documents